apsaltis/HDF-Workshop/README.md

 # Lab 4

 ## Kafka Basics
 In this lab we are going to explore creating, writing to and consuming Kafka topics.
-This will come in handy when we later integrate Kafka with NiFi and Storm.
+This will come in handy when we later integrate Kafka with NiFi and Streaming Analytics Manager.

 1. Creating a topic
   - Step 1: Open an SSH connection to your EC2 Node.